Configure the Sync Scope

 Report an error

 An error will appear & be displayed on the Errors tab.
-The synchronization will be blocked in this case.
+The synchronization will be blocked in this case

 The values stay the same

-Save the changes whenever you are ready.
+Save the changes when done.

 Custom field mappings